 It is a perfect example of a hidden spot where you can have some privacy.
 And it’s a popular beach for nudists and covers 17 miles of the Lake Tahoe Shoreline.

 Nude sunbathing is among the popular activities you can enjoy when visiting Secret Cove.
 This means no children around.
-Also, enjoy time in the water with your pet as this is a pet-friendly beach.
+Also, enjoy the water with your pet, as this beach is pet-friendly.

 11. Camp Richardson Beach